|

 worthy of John Fahey's lighter moments.

-School Of The Flower (Drag City, 2005) was a brief album permeated by a
+School Of The Flower (Drag City, 2005) is a brief album permeated by a

 sense of almost zen-like humility and detachment from reality.